sindresorhus/p-event/readme.md

 })();
 ```

+### pEvent.multiple(emitter, event, options)

+With `pEvent.multiple()` there comes a few new options:

 ##### count

-Type: `number`<br>
+Type: `number`
-Default: `1`

 Tells how many times the event needs to be emitted.
-If set to `1`, return the result.
-If it's more than `1`, it returns an array.

 ##### resolveImmediately

 Type: `boolean`<br>
 Default: `false`

 States if the promise should resolve immediately.
-If set to `true`, the promise returns an array.
 Emitting one of the `rejectionEvents` won't throw an error.
 Example:

 ```js
 const emitter = new EventEmitter();